- Your Complete Local SEO Business Ranking Guide

 It conflicts with the search engines because the name and phone number are different, but the addresses are the same.

-A simple citation audit from a trusted SEO Consultant, or SEO Agency, can run a full report to your address so you can identify what is out there.
-The report should be free, and you can do this work manually yourself.
+A simple citation audit from a trusted SEO Consultant, or SEO Agency, can run a full report to your address so you can identify if your address has any conflicts.
+The report shouldn’t cost more than $100 or more conveniently not charged with citation services, but you can do this work manually yourself.
 It’s not hard work, it’s simply time-consuming.
 If you have the time, it’s absolutely a good exercise to have done in-house, at least at some capacity.

 However, this service is typically packaged at affordable prices, because of its importance, so owners and employees can focus on more important: income-producing activities.